tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 ### data.appUser.profile

-Provides the attributes of the app profile of the user being imported.
+Provides the name-value pairs of the attributes contained in the app user profile for the user who is being imported.
+You can change the values of attributes in the user's app profile by means of the `commands` object you return.

 ### data.user.profile

-Provides the attributes of the existing Okta user profile that matched the app user.
-Multiple instances of this object can be returned, if there were more than one possible Okta user profile matches.
+Provides information on the Okta user profile currently set to be used for the user being imported, based on matching rules and attribute mappings.

+This object contains `id` and a `profile` sub-objects: `id` is the unique identifier of the Okta user profile; `profile` provides the name-value pairs of the attributes contained in the profile.

+You can change the values of attributes in the Okta profile by means of the `commands` object you return.

 ### data.action.result

-The current default action that Okta will take.
+The current default action that Okta will take in the case of the user being imported.
 The two possible values are:

 - `CREATE_USER`: Create a new Okta user profile to assign this app user to.